 Allow your front yard to grow wild and free with unstructured florals.
 Stick to one colour to keep it uniform or choose an array of shades to make it really pop!
-I love the mix of purple and white flowers in this garden.
+I love the mix of red and purple flowers in this garden.

 26. Spray your bricks

 Remember that the entrance to your house is a part of your front yard, too.
 And if you only have a small front yard, it makes up a huge part of your home’s appeal.
 If you have an old brick fence, spruce it up by giving it a spray of white paint.